Invisible disability speaker

 Resilience expert

-Helping organizations and individuals discover their “daily yay,” so they can build resilience through joy and create a positive workplace culture.
+Helping organizations and individuals explore disability-related biases and beliefs and discover their “daily yay,” so they can build resilience through joy.

 Based in Mississauga (Greater Toronto Area), Ontario, Canada.